BREWER SPRUCE, WEEPING SPRUCE

 Needles are blunt, flattened, with stomatal bloom on upper surface.
 Needles occur singly on woody peg, characteristic of all spruces.
 Cones dangle from short branchlets, and are 2 to 5 inches long with smooth-margined scales.

 Map showing highly limited occurrence of Brewer spruce in California, from Griffin & Critchfield, The Distribution of Forest Trees in California.
 Gymnosperm Database shows a more recent map, from 2005, that appears to show slightly more area for this species.

-Mountain hemlock, western white pine, and Brewer spruce: This photo shows all three species; the verdant elegance of hemlock, ranging upper branches of western white pine, and dark, decidedly pendulous foliage of Brewer spruce.
+This photo shows mountain hemlock, western white pine, and Brewer spruce: the verdant elegance of hemlock, ranging upper branches of western white pine, and dark, decidedly pendulous foliage of Brewer spruce.
 These three were found in Canyon Creek, Trinity Alps Wilderness, near the junction with Boulder Creek Trail.

 The Russian Wilderness in the Klamath Mountains of northwest California is famous for having many conifers not usually found growing together.
 Here we have (left to right) western white pine, Shasta red fir, and two Brewer spruce.

 Brewer spruce cone, to the right of much smaller Engelmann spruce cone.
 Both trees grow in the Russian Wilderness.